dibyashasahu/spring-mvc-sample/README.md

 to test the application on [http://localhost:8080](http://localhost:8080).

 # License
-This sample application and its associated source code in its entirety is being made available under the following licensing terms.
+This sample mmmmapplication and its associated source code in its entirety is being made available under the following licensing terms.

     Copyright (C) 2015